gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and even from a distance Noxy could hear the soft musical clang of the windchimes that hung by every door.

+On the port side,
-To the west the fortress wall dropped straight into a steep-sided gorge.
+the fortress wall dropped straight into a steep-sided gorge.
 A net woven from spider thread stretched over its top, as light as a dream but as strong as steel.
 Another net hung down at the gorge's mouth to make a gate.